abhaseen/basement-band/README.md

 ### Prerequisites

 A version of NetBeans.
-Recommended 11.2 or greater.
+Recommended 11.2 or higher.

 Make sure to use latest version of UTF encoding to get the proper emojis for the Main Menu view, Return Home and Change Kit buttons.